-Full-fledged clinching in Muay Thai allows fighters to be locked in the clinch as long as there is still action like knees or elbows.
+Full-fledged clinching in Muay Thai allows fighters to continue fighting in the clinch as long as there is ongoing action like knees or elbows.
 The ring official breaks up the clinch only when the two fighters are just holding onto each other and doing nothing else.

 Some kickboxing promotions (e.g. Glory) allow clinching of up to 5 seconds as long as there is continuous attack between the two fighters.
 The referee breaks up the clinch instantly if there is no knee strikes.

 Another important difference is the scoring system.
 Traditional Muay Thai favors kicks over punches while kickboxing scores all effective strikes more evenly.
 This is why you will see more kicks thrown in Muay Thai.